 Your one-yard length now looks like this:

-- Attach the bracelet to a board or frame
+- Attach the bracelet to a board, frame, or clipboard

 Use a piece of scrap cord to attach this base cord to a base.
-You can use a macramé board if you have one, or a picture frame that’s nine or ten inches on one side.
+You can use a macramé board if you have one, a picture frame that’s nine or ten inches on one side, or a clipboard.
+It’s much easier to tie the knots if you have both ends of the cord secured, so if you use a clipboard, you might want to secure the bottom end of the cord with some strong tape.

 - Start making the pretty part of the anklet